Pensions Scheme Bill: motion to disagree with Lords Amendment 5

 Voting Aye meant

-Support the government's decision to reject the Lords' amendment and restore the original Bill text
+Support the government's decision to reject the Lords' amendment and restore the original bill text on this pension-related provision

 Voting No meant

-Support retaining the Lords' amendment to the Pensions Scheme Bill
+Support retaining the Lords' amendment and accepting the change the upper chamber made to the Pensions Scheme Bill

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.